jesamkim/aws-strands-agents-chatbot/README.md

 http://localhost:8501
 ```

-Upon access, you'll see an intuitive web interface as shown in the screenshot above:

 ## 🚀 AWS Cloud Deployment (CDK)

 For production deployment to AWS cloud, use the CDK (Cloud Development Kit) deployment option: